jordancrane/pandoc_resume/markdown/resume.md

 ## Work Experience

-7/19 - 6/20
+07/19 -- 06/20
 :   **Senior Software Engineer** for [Acorns](https://www.acorns.com/) • _Portland, Oregon_

-    * Led a team of 2 other backend engineers in the design and implementation of Spend Recurring Deposits, a top-priority greenfield project now responsible for transactions totaling over $6 million a month
+    * Led a team of 2 other backend engineers in the design and implementation of Spend Recurring Deposits, a top-priority greenfield project now responsible for transactions totaling over $6 million per month

-    * Abstracted the scheduling and execution of recurring transfers into a single serverless architecture capable of managing the process for all product lines
+    * Abstracted the scheduling and execution of recurring transfers into a new architecture consisting of a GraphQL API and Serverless Framework-powered Lambda backend --- designed to scale to millions of scheduled events and capable of managing the process for all product lines

-    * Improved logging and visibility into a previously opaque monolith responsible for managing over 1 million IRA accounts; expanded its metrics dashboard from displaying just CPU and memory usage to exposing full metrics suites for GraphQL, 3rd party API performance, database performance, and batch job success rates
+    * Improved logging and visibility into a previously opaque monolith responsible for managing over 1 million IRA accounts --- expanding its metrics dashboard from displaying just CPU and memory usage to exposing full metrics suites for GraphQL, 3rd party API performance, database performance, and batch job success rates

     * Represented my team on a committee responsible for directing the development of CI/CD tooling

-5/18 - 7/19
+05/18 -- 07/19
 :   **Software Engineer** for [Acorns](https://www.acorns.com/) • _Portland, Oregon_

     * Built out a new microservice to support the Local Found Money feature of the Acorns Spend product

-    * Migrated cross-system investment synchronization stream processor from a monolithic backend into a new serverless architecture, resulting in drastically improved reliability
+    * Migrated cross-system investment synchronization stream processor from a monolithic backend into a new serverless architecture

-    * Worked with a 3rd party service provider to integrate against their API

-6/17 - 5/18
+06/17 -- 05/18
 :   **Software Engineer** for [Harmonic](https://www.harmonicinc.com/) • _Beaverton, Oregon_

-    * Implemented a new testing tool using Simple DirectMedia Layer that enabled engineers to visually verify the output of their encoder changes

-    * Optimized color space conversion code in the HEVC encoder for a 2% overall CPU time reduction
+06/16 -- 12/16
+:   **Software Engineering Intern** for [Harmonic](https://www.harmonicinc.com/) • _Beaverton, Oregon_

+03/15 -- 07/15
+:   **Product Validation Engineering Intern** for [Daimler](https://daimler-trucksnorthamerica.com) • _Portland, Oregon_

 ## Technical Experience

 Programming Languages
-:   Proficient in **Scala**, **Kotlin**, **Typescript**
+:   Proficient in **Scala**, **Kotlin**, **Typescript**, **Node**

 :   Basic knowledge of **Java**, **Python**, **Bash**, **Ruby**